DerKevinRiehl/transposon_annotation_tools/README.md

 A set of bioconda packages for transposon annotation and transposon feature annotation in nucleotide sequences. *transposon_annotation_tools* is part of [TransposonUltimate](https://github.com/DerKevinRiehl/TransposonUltimate).

 ## Installation
 You can simply create a conda environment and install the tools you want as outlined in the following.
 We recommend an environment based on Python=2.7 but depending on the combination of packages you can try to install the packages as well in different manors.
-As complex dependencies cause long waiting times for environment resolving using conda, we recommend the use of mamba. **Note:** *For some users the bioconda channel is reported to cause issues with genometools-genometools, therefore you might consider to download it from other channels, e.g. conda-forge: "conda install -y -c bioconda -c conda-forge genometools-genometools".* **Note2:** *For some users sinescan was causing trouble with environment resolving of conda, but mamba worked better (see second code)*
+As complex dependencies cause long waiting times for environment resolving using conda, we recommend the use of mamba. **Note:** *Sinescan installation needs python=2.7.
+As conda is not taking the most recent version of the package, you need to specify the number. **Note2:** *For some users the bioconda channel is reported to cause issues with genometools-genometools, therefore you might consider to download it from other channels, e.g. conda-forge: "conda install -y -c bioconda -c conda-forge genometools-genometools".* **Note3:** *For some users sinescan was causing trouble with environment resolving of conda, but mamba worked better (see second code)*

 **Installation using mamba (recommended)**
 ```